Dane Elkins: 2013

 In July 2013 at the 45th annual WOR Championships, Elkins made the national outdoor team in singles and doubles.

 2014

-At the 2014 Wilson Junior Olympics (indoor racquetball) in Denver, Colorado, Elkins won the gold medal in 14-and-under boys doubles with partner Ricardo Diaz.
+At the 2014 Wilson Junior Olympics in Denver, Colorado, Elkins won the gold medal in 14-and-under boys doubles with partner Ricardo Diaz.
 He also won the gold medal for 14-and-under mixed doubles with partner Atossa Rejaei.

-Elkins made the 2014 USA Junior National Team (indoor racquetball) and played at the World Championships in Cali, Colombia, representing Team USA in October 2014.
+Elkins made the 2014 USA Junior National Team and played at the World Championships in Cali, Colombia, representing Team USA in October 2014.
 The USA Jr. National Team finished third overall, receiving a bronze medal.
-Elkins and partner Ricky Diaz, at the 2014 World Jr. Championships, lost in the quarterfinals in doubles (in a tiebreaker) to the team that silver-medaled.
+Elkins and partner Ricky Diaz eventually lost in the quarterfinals in doubles to the team that was later awarded a silver medal.